inugami-dev64/inurice/README.md

 ## Getting started

-In order to start ricing Arch Linux build you can fetch the script directly from its website and run it:
+In order to start ricing your Arch Linux installation you can fetch the script directly from its website and run it:
 ```
 $ curl -LO https://inurice.de/inurice.sh
 $ chmod a+x inurice.sh